teambit/docs/docs/getting-started/installing-bit.md

 <BVMIntro />
 <InstallBVM />

-If you would like to learn more about BVM check out the [BVM Aspect](/aspects/bvm).
+:arrow_right: If you would like to learn more about BVM check out the [BVM Aspect](/building-with-bit/bvm).

 ## 2. Install Bit